SISE-Web-Development-Environments/assignment2-yaara-tomer/README.md

    **Cool Features**
    <br />
   :musical_note: - we've made custume sounds for each game event to help you understand your current state <br />        (round start, strike, bonus eating) <br />

   :runner: - you can move from the left end of the game board directky to right end through the two small grooves we made

-  The game designed by Meytal Yaniv & Yasmin Avraham as part of Web Development Environments course.
+**The game designed and developed as part of Web Development Environments course**